-Websites that are simple with walls of text and overwhelming colors are no more.
+Websites that are simple with walls of text and overwhelming colours are no more.
 Rather than one style being used by all sites, everyone can now design their website how they want to.

 The key is to stay on top of new web design trends and then implement them into your design.
 You don’t have to add every single trend, just a select few to stay significant in the digital world.

 Your Website Has Dead Links and Pages

 Like a slow response time, having links that go nowhere is annoying.
 What if someone clicked a link on your site that they wanted to go to and it redirects them to an error page?
 They’ll be disappointed, leave and probably won’t come back.
 You don’t want to leave them hanging like that so test all your links to make sure they don’t lead to lost pages or the wrong content.
 If you delete a page, find all links associated with it and delete them immediately.